grafana/grafana/docs/sources/alerting/fundamentals/templates.md

 ## Template notifications

-[Notification templates](ref:notification-messages) allow you to customize the content of your notifications, such as the subject of an email or the body of a Slack message.
+[Notification templates](ref:template-notifications) allow you to customize the content of your notifications, such as the subject of an email or the body of a Slack message.

 Notification templates differ from templating annotations and labels in the following ways:

 - Notification templates are assigned to the **Contact point**, rather than the alert rule.
 - If not specified, the contact point uses a default template that includes relevant alert information.
-- You can create reusable notification templates and reference them in other templates.
 - The same template can be shared across multiple contact points, making it easier to maintain and ensuring consistency.
+- Notification templates should not be used to add additional information to individual alerts—use annotations for that purpose.
 - While both annotation/label templates and notification templates use the same templating language, the available variables and functions differ.
 For more details, refer to the [notification template reference](ref:notification-message-reference) and [annotation/label template reference](ref:templating-labels-annotations).
-- Notification templates should not be used to add additional information to individual alerts—use annotations for that purpose.

 Here is an example of a notification template that summarizes all firing and resolved alerts in a notification group: